A Bible Study by Jack Kelley

 Scholars who read the passage literally identify this force as the Holy Spirit.
 And since the Holy Spirit is sealed within us, if He’s taken out from amongst the people of Earth, we have to go too.
 You can’t take the Restrainer without taking the container, as someone has said.
 This is the Rapture of the Church, and once we’re gone the power of evil will be free from restraint and all Hell will break loose on Earth until the Lord returns at the end of the Great Tribulation to put a stop to it.

 Here then is the sequence.
 Before the Day of the Lord can come, the antichrist has to be revealed, and before he can be revealed the church has to be raptured.
-So according to Paul the next prophetic event involving believers will be our own disappearance.
+So according to Paul the next prophetic event involving believers could be our own disappearance.
 We’re not finished yet, so be sure to tune in again next time for the exciting conclusion of Rapture References.
 02-06-10